How to Transfer Photos from Kindle Fire to Computer?

 Amazon Kindle Fire and typically an Android tablet are very similar.
 They do use a lot of the same code, however, there is just enough difference in both operating systems.
 Then how to actually transfer photos and videos from the Amazon Fire tablet over to your computer.

-If you’ve taken numerous photos and videos on your Fire HD 8, or Fire HD 10 Tablet with Alexa, this Kindle tips can be helpful for you to transfer your files from Kindle Fire to your computer.
-Let’s go-ahead to the computer and get started.
+If you’ve taken numerous photos and videos on your Fire HD 8, or Fire HD 10 Tablet with Alexa, these Kindle tips can be helpful for you to transfer your files from Kindle Fire to your computer.
+Let’s the go-ahead to the computer and get started.

 Before we get started we’re gonna need a couple of different items.

 - One thing is your Kindle Fire tablet that you have.

 - The other is the cable that comes with your tablet.
 Just because some third-party USB cables may not actually have the ability to transmit data.